FredericEspiau/brain-dumps/piano/piano.md

 You can find quite a few expensive (I’m talking thousands of dollars) serious courses online but luckily there are very affordable options too.

 The niche between quick free videos and college-style courses is occupied by well thought out well-produced but fairly down-to-earth courses.
-There are plenty of options but I found my home for these for now at a quite unexpected place for many —[ LinkedIn Learning](https://linkedin.com/learning).
+There are plenty of options but I found my home for these for now at a quite unexpected place for many —[LinkedIn Learning](https://linkedin.com/learning).
 It becomes less surprising once you know that LinkedIn acquired Lynda.com back in 2015 but that’s beside the point.

 ![](https://cdn-images-1.medium.com/max/2000/1*s7lBkYSWBBcpG43mjP1PFw.png)